endi-club/endi-poker/README.md

 # endi-poker

 A server to provide poker operations for endi-casino to use.
-Made just because I did not feel like coding hold'em from scratch in Kotlin and I couldn't find a cool library for it.
+Made just because I did not feel like coding hold'em from scratch in Kotlin and I couldn't find a cool library for it. **This project uses the Bun runtime instead of Node.js.**

 > [!WARNING]
 > Projekti ei ole "Open-Source" vaan sen lähdekoodi on julkinen läpinäkyvyys- ja luottamus-syistä.
 Katso tarkempi lisenssi **ennen** kun alat lukemaan koodia.
 [Lue lisenssi](https://github.com/endi-club/lumo-web/blob/main/LICENSE.md)